alan-kudelko/DrinkCreator6000/README.md

 **Total free memory:** 836 bytes

 *Note:*
-- FreeRTOS task stacks are statically allocated and included in the `.tdat` segment size.
+- FreeRTOS task stacks are statically allocated and included within the `.tdat` segment.
-- CPU Stack refers to the main processor stack (not individual task stacks).
+- The CPU Stack refers to the main processor stack (used before the scheduler starts), not individual task stacks.

 ---
 ### 4. 💾 EEPROM Memory Map